Jalen Johnson: Breakthrough and injury (2024–2025)

 On October 21, 2024, Johnson and the Hawks agreed to a five–year, $150 million contract extension.
-In 36 starts for the Hawks, he averaged 18.9 points, 10 rebounds, and 5 assists.
-On January 29, 2025, Johnson was ruled out for the remainder of the season due to shoulder surgery.
+In his fourth season, Johnson emerged as a breakout player for the Hawks, earning a starting role and averaging career highs of 18.9 points, 10.0 rebounds, and 5.0 assists per game, along with 1.6 steals and 1.0 blocks in 36 games, before his season was cut short on January 29, 2025, due to shoulder surgery.
+At that point of the season, Johnson was one of the leading candidates for the Most Improved Player award.